VasiliyKolihalov/FatNetLib/docs/2-essentials/10-modules.md

 Modules passed to `FatNetLibBuilder` will be registered as children of `RootModule`.
 `RootModule` is the foundation and no modules can be its parent.
-Based on the data passed to the `FatNetLibBuilder`, the `RootModule` registers the application modules, executes the configuration patch, and reorders the middlewares.
+Based on the data passed to the `FatNetLibBuilder`, the `RootModule` registers the framework modules, executes the configuration patch, and reorders the middlewares.

 ## Setup modules